-TOURISM PERFORMS On March 3, 2016 Oregon lawmakers passed HB4146, increasing the state transient lodging tax from 1 to 1.8 percent for four years effective July 1, 2016 and then effective July 1, 2020 reduces the state transient lodging tax from 1.8 to 1.5 percent.
-Thanks to the passage of HB4146, Oregon's annual marketing budget is now ranked 14th in the nation.
-Before the passage of the 2003 Oregon Tourism Investment Proposal, Oregon's annual marketing budget ranked 47th in the nation.
-The legislation directs 20 percent of the state transient lodging tax to a Regional Cooperative Tourism Program and 10 percent of the state transient lodging tax to a competitive grants program.
-In 2003, Oregon faced one of its highest unemployment rates in history.
+SUPPORT TOURISM, SUPPORT OREGON In 2003, Oregon faced one of its highest unemployment rates in history.
 Eager to create new opportunities for Oregonians, the Oregon Tourism Investment Proposal was created, enacted and signed into law.
 The bill made tourism and hospitality a pillar of Oregon's economy by reinvesting 1% of lodging revenue back into tourism development and marketing.
-Visitors generate significant spending, lawmakers reasoned, and businesses may look to relocate to Oregon after executives vacation here.
-With proper support, they believed tourism could be a powerful tool to bolster the state's flagging economy.
+With proper support, lawmakers believed tourism could be a powerful tool to bolster the state's economy.
+On March 3, 2016 Oregon lawmakers passed HB4146, increasing the state transient lodging tax from 1% to 1.8% for four years effective July 1, 2016 and then effective July 1, 2020 reducing the state transient lodging tax from 1.8% to 1.5%.
+As a result of the passing of HB4146, Oregon's annual marketing budget is now ranked 5th in the nation.
+Before the passage of the 2003 Oregon Tourism Investment Proposal, Oregon's annual marketing budget ranked 47th in the nation.
+The legislation directs 20% of the state transient lodging tax to a Regional Cooperative Tourism Program and 10% of the state transient lodging tax to a competitive grants program.
 THE INVESTMENT IS PAYING OFF:

-Tourism and hospitality industry members in every region of the state collaborate on dozens of strategic marketing programs each year funded by Oregon's Tourism Investment.
-These efforts brought more than 28 million overnight visitors to Oregon in 2017-for an average stay of four nights.
+Tourism and hospitality industry members in every region of the state collaborate on dozens of strategic marketing programs each year funded by Oregon's Tourism Investment Proposal.
+These efforts brought more than 29 million overnight visitors to Oregon in 2018-for an average stay of four nights.
 Continued dedication to the state's tourism industry will keep this powerful economic engine running strong.
-IN 2003 IN 2017 CHANGE Direct Employment 84,500 jobs 112,200 +33% Employee Earnings \$1.7 billion \$3.3 billion +94% Visitor Spending \$6.5 billion \$11.8 billion +82% Taxes (State/Local \$246 million) \$539 million +119% \$1 SPENT ON STATE MARKETING = \$237 in visitor spending \$1 SPENT ON STATE MARKETING = \$11 in state and local tax revenue Visitor spending reached more than \$11.8 billion in 2017 generating \$3.3 billion in employee earnings.
+IN 2003 IN 2018 CHANGE Direct Employment 84,500 jobs 115,400 +37% Employee Earnings \$1.7 billion \$3.6 billion +112% Visitor Spending \$6.5 billion \$12.3 billion +89% Taxes (State/Local \$246 million) \$560 million +128% \$1 SPENT ON STATE MARKETING = \$157 in visitor spending \$1 SPENT ON STATE MARKETING = \$8 in state and local tax revenue Visitor spending reached more than \$12.3 billion in 2018 generating \$3.6 billion in employee earnings.

 Tourism jobs provide a training ground for Oregon's future workforce, enabling younger workers to demonstrate a professional work ethic and to build good work habits.

-Tourism jobs provide flexibility for seniors, parents, students and other workers.
-Tourism jobs are often small business jobs connected to the communities they serve, all over the state.
+Tourism jobs provide flexibility for parents, students, seniors and other Oregonians.
+Tourism jobs are often small business jobs connected to the communities they serve all over the state.

-"My husband and I own Little Creek Outfitters, based in Maupin and bring close to 180 people annually to the local area where they fish, shop, stay in hotels and eat at restaurants.
-Visitors are mesmerized by the rim rock canyons, the smell of juniper and the solitude experienced on the Deschutes and John Day River.
-These experiences connect visitors with something greater than themselves, giving people an understanding of the value of public lands, while supporting a major component of Oregon's rural economy.
-Public lands are a boon for those who travel from across the country and world to enjoy them, as well as those who call these places home."
+"My husband and I own Little Creek Outfitters, based in Maupin.
+Our business attracts visitors to the local area who come to fish, shop, stay in hotels and eat at restaurants.
+Visitors are mesmerized by the rim rock canyons, the smell of juniper and the solitude experienced on the Deschutes and John Day rivers.
+These experiences connect visitors with something greater than themselves, giving people an understanding of the value of public lands, while supporting a major component of Oregon's rural economy."
 MIA SHEPPARD Owner, Little Creek Outfitters & Guide Maupin, Oregon